by Amanda Brophy, age 12

 Byron, Minnesota, USA

-My Dad is an engineer.
+My dad is an engineer.
 To me, that means he loves to solve problems.
 It also means that he is always encouraging me and my two sisters to think.
-It’s like he looks at every situation in life either as a puzzle to be solved, or one that has already been solved.
+It’s like he looks at every situation in life either as a puzzle to be solved or one that has already been solved.

-Stray shopping carts is one of Dad’s win-win-wins!
-Whenever we go to a shopping plaza or a grocery store, he tries to park near the “strays”.
-Then we each take one, and wheel it in to the store.
-When we’re walking in a parking lot, the shopping cart makes it almost impossible for a moving car to not see us.
+Stray shopping carts are one of Dad’s win-win-wins!
+Whenever we go to a shopping plaza or a grocery store, he tries to park near the stray carts.
+Then we each take one and wheel it into the store.
+The shopping cart makes it almost impossible for a moving car not to see us.
 (And the loud noise they make going across the rough pavement reminds the drivers to look, too!)
-That’s important for us kids, because we aren’t as visible as adults, and it keeps us safe from moving cars that might not see us.
-It’s also good for the people driving near us, because they don’t worry so much about where the wondering kids are, and whether they’re going to dart into harm’s way.
-It also makes it easier to park, because these strays usually take up a parking space.
-The third “win”: store workers have less work to do, gathering up the strays.
-Dad says this keeps costs down, and that’s really important for the store and the shoppers.
+That’s important for us kids because we aren’t as visible as adults, and it keeps us safe from moving cars that might not see us.
+It’s good for the people driving near us because they don’t worry so much about where the wandering kids are and whether we’re going to dart into harm’s way.
+It makes it easier to park because stray carts can take up a parking space.
+The third win is that the store workers have less work to do gathering up the strays.
+Dad says this keeps costs down, and that’s important for the store and the shoppers.

 The more I think about it, there are other wins that Dad hasn’t told us about.
-Dad wins, because he doesn’t worry so much that someone might back out and hit us, or even him.
-He’s tall, but sometimes drivers can’t see everything that’s behind the car.
+Dad wins because he doesn’t worry so much that someone might back out and hit us, or even him.
+He’s tall, but sometimes, drivers can’t see everything that’s behind the car.

-When we first started bringing in the strays, it was pretty embarrassing.
-That was a big “LOSE”, as far as I could see.
+When we first started bringing in the strays, it was embarrassing.
+That was a big “lose”, as far as I could see.
 I never saw anyone else do it, and I usually had other things on my mind.
 Now it’s just something we do.
 Dad says that little choices like this make our world a better place, one act at a time.
 I think he’s right.

 Available in The Best of HeroicStories, Volume 1.